fltt/qbvault/README.md

   be unable to access the forms
 * if the fields in the forms are renamed by a site update, `fill_credentials.sh` will be unable to find and fill them
-* if there are no forms, the scripts will be unable to work -- a few sites out there make use of *Javascript* to store the data in variables and then invoke the login service via *AJAX*
+* a few sites out there have form-less login pages that make use of *Javascript* to store the data in variables and then invoke the login service via *AJAX* -- although the scripts may be able to fill the input fields the *Javascript* code may not be triggered making it assume that no data were entered

 qbvault.sh
 ----------